CadeArch/WhatIf_App/README.md

     - fixed leaderboards not loading in every time users try to go to them
     - fixed scrollview issues in leaderboard and vote frags
     - fix small UI issues with edit texts and some textviews
+    - add period to leaderboards sentences
+    - line up sentences in vote frag
 ### NOT DONE
+    - strip whitespace on account frag
     - alert users if they have a sentence in the leaderboards
+    - check constraint layout on frags to assure UI is good
     - assure pushing and pulling from database is successful if connection fails
-    - check constraint layout on frags to assure UI is good
-    - add period to leaderboards sentences
-    - strip whitespace on account frag
-    - line up sentences in vote frag

 ## second user test
+    3 players
     - a group played game smoothly multiple times no issue!
     - need to fix when players from group split and go to new group, issues with a user that wasnt a host goes to new group and isnt a host there as well